 There is simply no reason not to make cornbread quite often.
 No good excuse, whatsoever.

 - ⅓ cup granulated sugar

 - ½ teaspoon baking soda

 - 2 eggs

 - ½ cup sour cream

 - Preheat the oven to 400 degrees and prepare a standard muffin tin by spraying with nonstick spray or lightly coating with butter.

 - In a medium size mixing bowl, combine the cornmeal, flour, sugar, baking powder, baking soda, and salt.
 Add the eggs, creamed corn, sour cream and melted butter.
 Stir to combine.
 Scrape the bowl to ensure that the batter is evenly moistened.

-- Using a scoop or spoon, evenly distribute the batter in a 12 cup standard muffin tin.
+- Using a scoop or spoon, evenly distribute the batter into the muffin tin.

 - Bake at 400 degrees until done, approximately 16 minutes.
 A toothpick inserted into the muffin should come out dry.